Dru-Mara/EvalNE/docs/source/index.rst

 Citation
 --------

-If you have found EvaNE usefull in your research, please cite our arXiv paper_ :
+If you have found EvaNE useful in your research, please cite our arXiv paper_ :

 .. _paper: https://arxiv.org/abs/1901.09691